dos1/card10-firmware/Documentation/pycardium/os.rst

    :param str dir: Path to the directory to list.
    :returns: A list of entities (files or subdirectories) in the directory
       ``dir``.

+.. py:function:: mkdir(path)

+   Create a directory named *path*.

+   :param str path: Path to the directory to create.
+Only the last component
+      of this path will be created.

+.. py:function:: rename(src, dst)

+   Rename the file or directory *src* to *dst*.
+If *dst* exists, the operation will fail.

+   :param str src: Path to source file to rename.
+   :param str dst: Destination path to rename to.
+Must not exist before
+      calling :py:func:`os.rename`.

+.. py:function:: unlink(path)

+   Unlink (remove) a file.

+   :param str path: The file to remove.

 .. py:function:: urandom(n)